ghoomfrog/silili/README.md

 **In Min Si:**

-- *kwin* is a downward hand forming a circle where all fingers are bent, on the stomach.
+- *kwin* is an upward hand forming a circle where all fingers are bent, on the stomach.
 - *nal* is an upward fist with a forward-pointing open thumb, on the stomach.
 - *kwi* is putting the index and middle finger on the neck.
 - *mul* is a thumbs-up pointing from the farther side of the neck to the other.